getgle/getglebbs2/README.md

 The code is self documenting :^) i dont have to write any documentation.

 Pros:

-Runs much better than the original GetgleBBS,
+1. Runs much better than the original GetgleBBS,

-Cleaner codebase than GetgleBBS,
+2. Cleaner codebase than GetgleBBS,

-Very modular and easy to work with object-oriented code.
+3. Very modular and easy to work with object-oriented code.

-It's objected oriented

 Cons:

-It's object oriented.

-I didn't implement bumping yet, GetgleBBS has it but not GetgleBBS2

-It's a clusterfuck in some places because I had to port the flatfile database to mysql sloppily and include some legacy cruft from the old codebase in the new codebase
+1. Bumping is not implmented yet

+2. The SQL table is pretty weirdly structured because I had to make this compatable with the original getglebbs's data structures.
 ---
 TRY IT ON http://getgle.org